mast13f/PlaylistEmotion/README.md

 # Playlist Emotion Detector
-Detect how sad is your Spotify playlist by uisng supervised learning.
+Detect the emotion of your Spotify playlist by uisng supervised learning.

 Create a config.txt file and add your API token like this:
 ```